Definition - What does Hatching Blastocyst mean?

 There is a protective covering around an egg called the zona pellucida.
 This coating plays a role in fertilization, helps to contain cells in very early development, and allows a fertilized egg to successfully migrate through the fallopian tubes and into the uterus.

-As the fertilized egg divides and develops, it becomes a blastocyst.
+As the fertilized egg divides and develops, it may become a blastocyst.
 One of the distinct features of a blastocyst is its fluid-filled cavity.
-This fluid plays a critical roll in helping the blastocyst the "hatch" from this protective coating through a series of expansion and contraction.
-The removal of the zona pellucida is a critical step that is necessary in order for the blastocyst to adhere and eventually implant within the uterine lining.
+This fluid plays a critical roll in helping the blastocyst the "hatch" from this protective coating through a series of expansion and contractions.

 A small study found that during in vitro fertilization (IVF), transferring spontaneously hatching or hatched blastocysts resulted in higher implantation and pregnancy rates than when using expanded blastocysts that had not yet hatched.